Density of monochromatic infinite subgraphs II: Trees

-Another infinitely connected graph, say $H$, is the infinite blow-up of a one-way infinite path (i.e.\ replace each vertex with an infinite independent set and each edge with a complete bipartite graph).
-Clearly every spanning subgraph of $H$ has unbounded radius or infinitely many components.
-Thus $T$ must be a forest with unbounded radius or infinitely many components.
+Let $H$ be the infinite blow-up of a one-way infinite path (i.e.\ replace each vertex with an infinite independent set and each edge with a complete bipartite graph).
+Clearly $H$ is infinitely connected.
+If $T$ is a spanning subgraph of $H$, then $T$ has a component of unbounded radius or $T$ has infinitely many components.

+Thus $T$ must be a forest with a component of unbounded radius or infinitely many components.

+Next suppose $T$ is a forest with a component of unbounded radius or infinitely many components.
+If $T$ has infinitely many components $T_1, T_2, \dots$, we may select for all $i\geq 1$, $t_i\in V(T_i)$ and add the edge $t_it_{i+1}$ for all $i\geq 1$ to get a tree with unbounded radius which contains $T$ as a spanning subgraph.
+If $T$ has finitely many components $T_1, \dots, T_k$, at least one of which has unbounded radius, we may for all $i\in [k-1]$ add an edge from $t_{i}\in V(T_i)$ to $t_{i+1}\in V(T_{i+1})$ to get a tree with unbounded radius which contains $T$ as a spanning subgraph.
+Thus it suffices to prove the result when $T$ is a tree with unbounded radius.